swj1442291549/50BiN/README.md

   --help                         Show this message and exit.
 ```

 The default figure is shown in UT horizontal axis with multiple-day data folded into a single frame.
 It can be switched to day mode that expands the data into the MJD axis.
+The bad frames are indicated as crosses.

 You can interact with the plot through the keyboard:
 - `n`: next star; next day (day mode)
 - `N`: previous star; previous day (day mode)